 13. Differences in core values

 While no two people can be absolutely alike, shared core family values and beliefs are integral to the success of a relationship.
-If your views on some of the most fundamental issues such as religion, politics, life goals are poles apart, it can lead to early relationship problems.
+If your views on some of the most fundamental issues such as religion, politics, and life goals are poles apart, it can lead to early relationship problems.

 Discuss these aspects before getting too emotionally invested in someone.
 If you don’t see eye-to-eye about most core values but still want to take the relationship forward, agree to disagree.
 And uphold that principle through the course of your relationship.